-- Be consistent with Metro Vision and the Metro Vision Regional Transportation Plan. - Abide by federal, state, and local laws. - Be consistent with locally-adopted plans. - Have any required matching funds available or reasonably expected to be available. - Be eligible for one of the funding types available during the call(s) (also see Appendix B), - Be located in and/or provide benefits to the metropolitan planning organization geographical area. - Be consistent with the eligibility requirements for the Regional (IV.B.3.) and/or Subregional Shares (IV.C.4.).
+- be consistent with Metro Vision and the Metro Vision Regional Transportation Plan (MVRTP), - abide by federal, state, and local laws, - be consistent with locally-adopted plans, - have any required matching funds available or reasonably expected to be available,

+- be eligible for one of the funding types available during the call(s) (also see Appendix B), - be located in and/or provide benefits to the MPO geographical area, and - be consistent with the eligibility requirements for the Regional (IV.B.3.) and/or Subregional Shares (IV.C.4.).

-Eligibility of air quality regionally significant capacity projects (II.B.4.)
+Eligibility of Air Quality Regionally Significant Capacity Projects (II.B.4.)

-Air quality regionally significant capacity projects are defined in Appendix I of the RTP.
-These projects must be individually identified in the currently adopted/amended RTP to be eligible for funding through the TIP.
-The RTP identifies projects in particular air quality staging periods, and eligibility for TIP funding is dependent upon these staging periods.
+Air quality regionally significant capacity projects are defined in Appendix I of the 2050 MVRTP.
+These projects must be individually identified in the currently adopted/amended MVRTP to be eligible for funding through the TIP.
+The MVRTP identifies projects in particular air quality staging periods, and eligibility for TIP funding is dependent upon these staging periods.
 Appendix C of the TIP Policy lists the current eligible and ineligible projects and elements for any particular call.

-Eligibility requirements of transportation technology projects (II.B.5.)
+Eligibility Requirements of Transportation Technology Projects (II.B.5.)

-All projects selected by DRCOG that contain transportation technology (such as., traffic cameras, signals, fiber, etc.) shall:
+All projects selected by DRCOG that contain transportation technology (i.e., traffic cameras, signals, fiber, etc.) shall:

-- Help achieve the goals and objectives in an adopted DRCOG regional operations plan. - Be based on a systems engineering analysis [23 CFR § 940.11 (a)]. - Identify the portions of the DRCOG regional Intelligent Transportation Systems architecture being implemented.
+- help achieve the goals and objectives in an adopted DRCOG regional operations plan, - be based on a systems engineering analysis [23 CFR § 940.11 (a)], and - identify the portions of the DRCOG regional ITS architecture being implemented.

-Commitment to implement project and revisions (II.B.7.), (V.C.2.)
+Commitment to Implement Project and Revisions (II.B.7.), (V.C.2.)